Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Data Preliminaries

 The color of a GC is defined as the difference between its magnitude in different wavelengths of light.
 Here it is the difference between the magnitude in $\mathrm{F475W}$ and $\mathrm{F814W}$:

-Note that the GC color $C$ is not the data we directly use in our model.
-Instead, what is used is the GC color variation $V$ derived from $C$.
-Essentially, $V$ is the deviation from the mean color of some sub-population of GCs.
-However, mean GC color can slightly vary between different GC sub-populations, e.g., the mean GC color can be different for different galaxies.
-This translates to a spatial variation in the mean of the GC color, and we require the mean color variation across a spatial domain to obtain $V$.
-To this end, we fit a spatial Gaussian process using the Integrated-Nested Laplace Approximation \citep[INLA;][]{Rue2009} to obtain the mean GC color variations for each image.
-The computational details are contained in the Supplementary Material.
+The GC color $C$ is not the data we directly use in our model.
+We instead use the GC color variation $V$ which is derived from $C$.
+Essentially, $V$ is the difference between the color of a GC from the mean color of the GC sub-population it belongs to.
+However, mean GC color can vary between different GC sub-populations, e.g., the mean GC color can be different for different galaxies.
+This translates to a spatial variation in the mean of the GC color; furthermore, we do not know a priori which GC belong to which GC sub-population.
+We thus require the mean color variation across a spatial domain to obtain $V$.
+To this end, we consider a model-based approach to obtain $V$ (Section \ref{subsec: col_var}).

-To validate our method, we use a confirmed UDG catalog from \cite{Wittmann2017}, and an unpublished UDG catalog compiled for the \textit{HST} proposal for the PIPER survey \citep{Harris2020}.
+To validate our method, we use a confirmed UDG catalog from \cite{Wittmann2017}, and a UDG catalog compiled for the \textit{HST} proposal for the PIPER survey \citep{Harris2020}.